 Microgrids are well-suited to:

 - Organizations Wanting to Lower Energy Costs – When you provide your power, you can use the lowest cost fuel sources available.
 You also reduce costs by eliminating power outages.
 You can connect to the national power grid when it makes sense for your operation.
 But, fall back on your microgrid for power during outages or when it makes better economic sense.
-You can also curb the cost of power quality issues in the grid by relying on a microgrid.
+You can also curb the cost of power quality issues in the grid by relying on a microgrid tested by load banks.

 - Organizations Requiring Large Amounts of Reliable Energy — Municipalities, colleges, manufacturing sites, military installations, government operations, and other users increasingly turn to microgrid applications to deliver their significant energy requirements.
 They also need a resilient power system that can protect their operation or community during an emergency.
 Microgrids offer a continuous power solution for facilities that cannot tolerate an outage, such as military bases, hospitals, and research laboratories.